WindowsXP95/NeXTSPACE-Live/readme.md

 This project aims to make a Nextspace Linux distro by using the now retired nextspace-build-iso scripts by nicktelindert.
 This project is also currently in beta so except beta quailty for a bit.
 The system is currently based on CentOS 7 for compatability sake.
-A Cent OS 8 version is currently in the makes.

 ## Known issues
 - No gui networking tools
 - No decision made on base applications yet.
+- Weird mount error on startup when first booting (Live mode only)

 ## Logging in
 - You can login with the live cd/usb with username "nextspace" and an empty password.